-If you’ve ever experienced the crush of stiff muscles, you’ll love the primary benefit of mobility training — it helps you move in a greater range of motion without muscle stiffness.
+If you’ve ever experienced the crush of stiff muscles, you’ll love the primary benefit of mobility training.
+It helps you move in a greater range of motion without so much muscle stiffness.
 This helps improve your overall exercise performance by ensuring that your body can handle what you’re putting it through in training.

 Become a Better Athlete

 The ability to change direction quickly without sacrificing speed and quickness is important for a lot of sports and daily life activities.
 When your muscles are less stiff, your movements are easier and smoother.
 This translates into better movement mechanics on and off the platform.
 And the more efficiently you can move, the more effective your workouts will become.